 Component RRT ID

-The RRT ID for the Send to FTP component is FTP.
+The RRT ID for this component is K20.

 Reserved Replacement Tag Names (RRTN)

-The following table describes the reserved RTN values for Schema field of this component.
+The following table describes the reserved RTN values for this component:

 Field Replacement Tag Names (FRTN)